Vertcoin Mining Pools: Complete List of the Best Pools

 Vertcoin is somewhat unique as it has remained true to the original vision of cryptocurrencies, which was a financial system owned by the users, where everyone is their own bank.

-Vertcoin has a market cap of $33.7 million as of August 2018 and one VTC is roughly $0.74.
+Vertcoin has a market cap of $11.5 million as of 2023 and one VTC is roughly $0.17.
 This is way below the all-time high of $9.38 hit in December 2017.
-Basically the price has been slipping lower all throughout 2018 along with the broader market.
-Even at these low levels VTC remains a profitable coin for mining.
+Basically, the price has been slipping lower all throughout 2018 along with the broader market, failing to sustain a new ATH during the 2021 bull run and continues to struggle into 22/23.
+The plus side is that even at these low levels, VTC remains a profitable coin for mining.

 Vertcoin uses a consensus protocol you may not have heard of called Lyra2REv2.
 This is an ASIC-resistant protocol, which is keeping with Vertcoin’s mission to remain decentralized and free of ASIC mining.
 One factor to consider when mining VTC is that the Lyra2REv2 protocol works best with Nvidia GPUs.